How Belief Works

 A third conception of degrees of belief

-The remaining conception of degrees of belief is that a degree of belief of claim X is a strength of belief of X, which is distinct from both belief about the probability of X's content and a level of confidence in X. But even this conception is fatally logically flawed.
+The remaining conception of degrees of belief is that a degree of belief of claim X is a strength of belief of X, which is distinct from both belief about the probability of the content of X and a level of confidence in X. But even this conception is fatally logically flawed.

 By definition, any strength of belief of X, however low, would constitute belief of X. That is, given that strength of belief would by definition be a property of belief, any strength of belief would by definition constitute belief.
 However weakly we believed X, weak belief of X would still constitute belief of X. So any degree of belief of X, however low, would constitute belief of X.

-Also, again, by logical necessity, thinking/believing X involves X's content existing in our mind not as X's content, but as an aspect of reality.
-And given that X's content existing in our mind as an aspect of reality, as we think X, is by itself the mental state of believing X, this mental state consists solely of this.
+Also, again, by logical necessity, thinking/believing X involves the content of X existing in our mind not as the content of X, but as an aspect of reality.
+And given that the content of X existing in our mind as an aspect of reality, as we think X, is by itself the mental state of believing X, this mental state consists solely of this.

-But, logically, X's content can't exist in our mind as an aspect of reality to different degrees.
-That is, logically, X's content either exists in our mind as an aspect of reality or it doesn’t – just as it either exists in our mind as X's content or it doesn’t.
+But, logically, the content of X can't exist in our mind as an aspect of reality to different degrees.
+That is, logically, the content of X either exists in our mind as an aspect of reality or it doesn’t – just as it either exists in our mind as the content of X or it doesn’t.

-For example, different degrees of believing the claim There are six eggs in the fridge would necessitate this claim's content existing in our mind as an aspect of reality to different degrees, which is nonsensical.
+For example, different degrees of believing the claim There are six eggs in the fridge would necessitate the content of this existing in our mind as an aspect of reality to different degrees, which is nonsensical.
 That is, logically, that content either exists in our mind as an aspect of reality or it doesn’t – just as it either exists in our mind as the content of the claim There are six eggs in the fridge or it doesn’t.

 Consider the fake window thought experiment that I presented in the previous article, and the fact that the content of the picture in the fake window can exist in our vision as either the content of a picture of an outdoor scene or a real outdoor scene.
-Again, these two ways that the picture's content can exist in our vision are analogous to the two ways that a claim's content can exist in our mind.
+Again, these two ways that the content of the picture can exist in our vision are analogous to the two ways that the content of a claim can exist in our mind.

-As with the idea of a claim's content existing in our mind as an aspect of reality to different degrees, the idea of the picture's content existing in our vision as a real outdoor scene to different degrees is illogical.
+As with the idea of the content of a claim existing in our mind as an aspect of reality to different degrees, the idea of the content of the picture existing in our vision as a real outdoor scene to different degrees is illogical.
 That is, logically, that content either exists in our vision as a real outdoor scene or it doesn’t – just as it either exists in our vision as the content of a picture of an outdoor scene or it doesn’t.

 Equally logically, we can't think X to different degrees.
 That is, logically, we're either thinking – and thus believing – X or we're not.